piouspradhan/piouspradhan/README.md

 - 🔭 I’m currently working in Larsen & Toubro Infotech Limited (LTI).
-- 🌱 I’m currently learning Machine Learning,
+- 🌱 I’m currently learning MongoDB and NodeJS,
 - 👯 I’m looking to collaborate in preparing for Data Analytics Role.
 - 🤔 I’m looking for help with **NLP**.
 - 💬 Ask me about **Data Structures and Algorithms**.